 Five veterans and military family members to be recognized for their demonstration of hope, receive the Vigiano Family Hope and Courage Award

 Since 2010, the Hope and Courage Awards have been presented to service members and military family members who have demonstrated both hope and courage in the face of extraordinary circumstances.
-Named in honor of the Vigiano family, Captain John Vigiano, Sr., retired FDNY, and his wife, Jan, gave both of their sons on 9/11-one served as a fire fighter and the other served as a police officer in New York City.
+On September 11, 2014, the Vigiano family name was added to Hope and Courage Awards, to honor the very special family.
+Captain John Vigiano, Sr., retired FDNY, and his wife, Jan, gave both of their sons on 9/11-one served as a fire fighter and the other served as a police officer in New York City.
 Sharing their own unique face of hope since the 9/11 tragedy, the Vigiano family has continued to serve by supporting service members and military families.